-As it’s Valentine’s day we thought we would have a romantic post, however, this has become a confusing one instead and one for which we don’t as yet has a conclusive answer.
-Everywhere we have looked to find out more about tiered wedding cakes or bride cake as it was previously called, there appear to be two different accounts as to who the cook was that originated it.
+As it’s Valentine’s day I thought I would have a romantic post, however, this has become a confusing one instead and one for which I don’t, as yet, have a conclusive answer.
+Everywhere I have looked to find out more about tiered wedding cakes or bride cake as it was previously called, there appear to be two different accounts as to who the cook was that originated it.

 There are accounts in national newspapers, magazines and blogs with different versions.
 One says the tiered wedding cake first came about in 1703 and was made by a cook named Thomas Rich of Ludgate Hill who, as an apprentice, fell in love with his master’s daughter, married her and baked a beautiful tiered cake for the wedding based upon the steeple of nearby St Bride’s church.

 The other version is very nearly the same story, except that it relates to a William Rich.
 The only difference is the date, William (1755-1812) of 3 Ludgate Hill, was said to have married the daughter of his boss, one Susannah Prichard in 1776.

-Whilst we’re unable to validate any information about the first possible candidate, as apprenticeship indentures didn’t begin until 1710 we can’t prove that there either was or there wasn’t a Thomas Rich of Ludgate Hill who was a cook, but we have, however, found records for a William Rich, who was apprenticed as a cook, but much later.
+Whilst I am unable to validate any information about the first possible candidate, as apprenticeship indentures didn’t begin until 1710 I can’t prove that there either was, or there wasn’t, a Thomas Rich of Ludgate Hill who was a cook, but I have, however, found records for a William Rich, who was apprenticed as a cook, but much later.
 On that basis alone he appears a more likely candidate.

-We have also found the marriage allegation and bond for William to a Susannah in 1776.
+I have also found the marriage allegation and bond for William to a Susannah in 1776.
 This is where the story begins to unravel.
-Firstly, Susannah Prichard (born 1758), was the daughter of a Davis Pritchard, a peruke maker, not a cook as we were expecting to see, if the story were true.
+Firstly, Susannah Prichard (born 1758), was the daughter of a Davis Pritchard, a peruke maker, not a cook as I was expecting to see, if the story were true.